 A dominant mutation with incomplete penetrance causing a forward bending of the ears as in the Scottish Fold breed.
 In the homozygous form the cat may also suffer crippling complications such as swollen feet and a thickened tail.

 A dominant mutation with variable expression giving rise to extra toes (Pd-).

-It is perhaps interesting to compare cat color/pattern genetics with dog color genetics.
+It is perhaps interesting to compare cat colour/pattern genetics with dog colour genetics.
 For there are many similarities, and yet also some interesting differences.